Nearsoft/jobs/readme.md

 * Understanding of established software development life cycles
 *	Excellent communication, organizational and problem-solving skills
 * Enjoy working in collaboration with a team, while also possessing a strong independent work ethic
-* Motivation to continuously improve her/his craft of software development while adhering to best practices and standards
+* Motivation to continuously improve their craft of software development while adhering to best practices and standards

 ## Manual Tester